 - Tumours of the liver, spleen, kidney, intestine

-If you notice your cat has a swollen belly it is important to seek veterinary attention immediately to determine the cause.
+If you notice your cat has a swollen belly, it is important to seek veterinary attention immediately to determine the cause.
 Diagnosis will be based on accompanying symptoms and may require some diagnostic tests.
-Treatment will depend on the cause.
+Treatment will depend on the underlying cause.